snehakhokhali/salmonella_enterica_pipeline_sneha/README.md

     shell:
       """(fastq-dump {wildcards.long_barcode} -O /data/long-reads/) > {log}"""
 ```
 * add these in rule of all
 ```
 expand("/data/long-reads/{long_barcode}.fastq",long_barcode=config["long_barcode"])

 ```
-* add the rule of minimap2 in snakefile
+* add the rule of minimap2 in snakefile to compute the overlap of reads
 ```
 rule minimap2:
     input: